The length of a cat’s tail is mainly dependent on its breed. Of course, there are other considerations, such as genetics, most notably the cat’s size.

 According to the Guinness World Records, the longest tail on a domestic cat ever recorded is 17.58 inches.
 This record belongs to a silver Maine Coon called Cygnus Regulus Powers.

-You’d imagine that a longer tail would mean better balance, but not so.
+You’d imagine that a longer tail would mean better balance, but that’s not the case.
 In fact, Cygnus’ owners reported a lot of tail-related mishaps.
 Most of these had to do with Cygnus’ tail dipping into things accidentally.

 Cat Breeds with Long Tails

 The breed of a cat isn’t always the main influencer of tail length.
-For example, getting a Maine Coon kitten won’t guarantee a very long tail.
+For example, getting a Maine Coon kitten doesn’t guarantee a very long tail.
 However, the breed does play a significant role.
-The average tail length of a cat is primarily influenced by its bloodline.
+As mentioned, the average tail length of a cat is largely influenced by its bloodline.

 The American Shorthair’s tail is thick at the base, tapering off towards the end.
-Like most breeds, this cat’s tail is proportional to its overall body size.
-Because its size is relatively larger than most breeds, its tail length also tends to be relatively longer.
+Like most breeds, the tail is proportional to its overall body size.
+Because its size is larger than most breeds, its tail length tends to be longer.

-Unlike most cats with this trait, the American Shorthair does not have a long body.
+Unlike most cats with this trait, the American Shorthair doesn’t have a long body.
 Instead, it is known for its athletic, stocky build.
-To go along with that, it has a large and heavy frame.
-American Shorthair females weigh 8 to 12 lbs., while males weigh more than 12 lbs.
+To go along with that, this cat has a large and heavy frame.
+American Shorthair females weigh 8 to 12 lbs. while males weigh more than 12 lbs.